leyaowanglab/leyaowanglab.github.io/people/dongmei-wen.md

 ---

-**Introduction**:
+### Introduction

-As a research assistant in the LeYao Research Group, I have a strong interest and ongoing exploration especially in the field of research on the association between microorganisms and asthma.
+As a research assistant in the Leyao Wang Lab, I have a strong interest and ongoing exploration especially in the field of research on the association between microorganisms and asthma.
 In my daily work, I actively participate in the research tasks of the research group, including microbial isolation and culture, animal model establishment, and inflammatory factor detection.

-**Research field**:
+### Research Fields

-Microorganisms
+- Microorganisms
-Asthma
+- Asthma